Auyin111/churn-prediction/README.md

 Allow to cross validate different kind of parameters easily in a dictionary, such as optimizer, dataloader, loss function, model and model structure <br>
 <img src="https://github.com/Auyin111/churn-prediction/blob/master/readme%20photo/declare_tuning_parmas.png" width="40%" height="40%"> <br>

-The cross validation training and validation curve will be stored and display on tensorboard ***instantly*** you can stop a model if you find the trend is not good in any time <br>
+The cross validation training and validation curve will be stored and display on tensorboard ***instantly*** so you can stop a model if you find the trend is not good in any time <br>
 <img src="https://github.com/Auyin111/churn-prediction/blob/master/readme%20photo/tsboard_demo.png" width="60%" height="60%"> <br>

 Also, a df will show the CV performance of all parameter’s combinations.